-Rotherham United v Wigan Athletic
+Leaders Rotherham draw with Wigan

 Post update

-Foul by Oliver Rathbone (Rotherham United).
+Foul by Michael Smith (Rotherham United).

 Post update

-Tom Naylor (Wigan Athletic) wins a free kick in the defensive half.
+Jason Kerr (Wigan Athletic) wins a free kick in the defensive half.

 Post update